 • While monitoring overall risk, return and capital, and the status of risks of the entire Group, it also deliberates and coordinates the key issues.
-The Risk Management Committee met four times in fiscal 2018.
+The Risk Management Committee met 8 times(including 4 times in writing) in fiscal 2019.

-(2) Matters on Functions of Nomination and Remuneration
+(2)Matters on Functions of Nomination and Remuneration

-■ Matters on Functions of Nomination
+Matters on Functions of Nomination

-Please see the above II.1 "Supplementary explanation" 1.Nomination Committee (Nomination Process)
+Please see the above II.1 "Supplementary explanation" 1.
+Nomination Committee (Nomination Process)